carljparker/data-512/data-512-a1/README.md

-The data extracted via the above APIs is presumed to be used under the **Creative Commons Attribution-ShareAlike License** or under the, more permmissive, **Creative Commons CC0 License**.
+The data extracted via the above APIs is presumed to be used under the **Creative Commons Attribution-ShareAlike License** or under the, more permissive, **Creative Commons CC0 License**.
 This presumption derives from the licensing information in the footers of the Wikipedia main page and the WikiData main page, which you can view at the following URLs.